laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-24/day-2/lecture-materials/django-auth.md

 1. Fork and clone [this repository](https://git.generalassemb.ly/laurenperez-ga/django-authentication) **into the `django-env` folder**.
 [FAQ](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/ForkAndClone)
 2. Run `pipenv shell` **inside the `django-env` folder** to start up your virtual environment.
 3. Change into this repository's directory
-4. Create a psql database with `createdb "django-authentication"`
+4. Create a psql database with `createdb "django-auth"`
 5. Run the server with `python manage.py runserver`